 CNN International has produced a very informative video for those wanting more insight and can be viewed by clicking on the following title: Vaquita: The business of Extinction

-Finally, for an example of the very special relationship we as humans have with these precious animals including co-dependency, enjoy this video:
+The following is an example of the very special relationship we as humans have with these precious animals including co-dependency.
+Enjoy this video:

 the sumatran rhinoceros